 The air quality is abysmal in Bucharest, which is considered one of the most polluted cities in Romania and Europe.

-A recent study ranked it as the 6th most polluted city in Europe, but I sometimes saw headlines claiming that it was the most polluted European capital and such.
+A recent study ranked it as the 6th most polluted city in Europe, but I sometimes saw headlines claiming that it was the most polluted European capital.

 Now you have them listed, and you can compare them yourself and make the decision if the Pros outweigh the Cons or not.